-Ligand-receptor interactions of 10 micromolar can be detected in the absence of any amplification strategy.
-This is more than adequate for most studies; however, amplification strategies can be employed when needed in order to detect lower affinity interations.
+Ligand-target interactions of 10 micromolar can be detected in the absence of any amplification strategy.
+This is more than adequate for most studies; however, amplification strategies can be employed when needed in order to detect lower affinity interactions.

 The clone set can be expanded to incorporate additional proteins when a particular protein family or subset is of interest.
 Please contact the Retrogenix team to discuss your specific requirements so a bespoke project can be designed for you.

 Any ligand can be screened for interactions against the Retrogenix cell microarrays as long as a suitable system exists to detect gain-of-binding.
-Retrogenix has successfully found plasma membrane receptors for labelled small molecules, antibodies, antibody fragments and antibody-drug conjugates (ADCs), viruses and virus-like particles (VLPs), labelled or tagged protein and peptide ligands, labelled whole cells (such as CAR-T cells) and plasma samples from cancer patients.
+Retrogenix has successfully found receptors and targets for labelled small molecules, antibodies, antibody fragments (such as scFvs and Fabs), antibody-drug conjugates (ADCs), viruses and virus-like particles (VLPs), labelled or tagged protein and peptide ligands, labelled whole cells (such as CAR-T cells) and plasma samples from cancer patients.

 Yes.
 We can screen antibody-drug conjugates (ADCs) as our protocols allow us to fix the cells prior to assessing binding to each over-expressed target.
 As the cells are not alive the toxicity of the ADC payload does not affect the results.

-This depends on the molecular weight and the design of the study, however, typically between 300ug to 3mg will be required.
+This depends on the molecular weight and the design of the study, however, typically between 100ug to 4mg will be required.